moneyforward/eslint-config-moneyforward/README.md

 }
 ```

-By adding the `prettier` configuration to `extends` in the ESLint configuration, you can disable all rules in `moneyforward/essentials` that conflict with Prettier.
+By adding the `prettier` configuration to `extends` in the ESLint configuration, you can disable all rules in `...essentials` (or `moneyforward/essentials`) that conflict with Prettier.

 ## Migrate from an existing configuration